HexHive/EPOXY/README.md

 cd <YOUR_DIR>/EPOXY/EPOXY-rt
 make
 ```
 Any program using EPOXY should include the created rt_edivert.o in its final
 linking step in order to use it runtime support code

 ## Building Beebs Benchmarks

-After successfully compiling the LLVM you can build the beebs benchmarks
+After successfully compiling LLVM you can build the beebs benchmarks
 for the STM32F4Discovery board.

 ```